scto/android-media-editor/README.md

 ## Installation

-* Add the JitPack and JCenter repositories to your build file
+* Add the JitPack and repository to your build file

 Add it in your root build.gradle at the end of repositories:
 ```